Want Free Shipping?

 Barrel Cleaning

 Cleaning frequency will vary by caliber, but regardless of caliber we always recommend cleaning breech to muzzle using a pull through cleaning kit.
 There are several brands available and all seem to get the job done.
 We prefer the pull through method as it is quick and easy, but doesn't cause any harm to the barrel.
-The Breakthrough Batle Rope is what we use both in the shop and on the range.
+The Breakthrough Battle Rope is what we use both in the shop and on the range.
 We recommend to pull once through with fresh solvent and then a couple times dry and you should be good to go.

 Breakthrough CLP